Seenotdienst: Retreat

 Pillau, January 1945.
 Boats and aircraft of the Seenotdienst helped evacuate thousands of German citizens during the last four months of war.

 As the Allies advanced following the invasion of Normandy in June 1944, the Luftwaffe pulled bases back to keep them from being overrun.
 Units of the Seenotdienst whose areas of operation were threatened by Allied activity were disbanded or reorganized into other groups with safer locations.

 For instance, in July 1944, surrounded by the U.S. VIII Corps gathering to attack Brest, Seenotstaffel 1 that had been operating there since June 1940, with a southern detachment at Hourtin, was sent to Pillau in the Baltic Sea, then redesignated Seenotstaffel 60 in August.
 In November 1944, German leadership decided that the flying boat manufacturing resources could be put to better use elsewhere, and ordered the Dornier factory to cease making Do 24s.

 The most persons that a single Seenotdienst aircraft rescued in one sortie was 99 children and 14 adults carried by a Do 24, saved from orphanages threatened by the Soviet advance into Koszalin during the Battle of Kolberg at the beginning of March 1945.
 The load was so great that the aircraft was unable to take off—instead, it wave-hopped and taxied back to base.
 During the same battle, six boats working with the Seenotdienst made repeated trips March 17–18 to a pier in Kolberg and evacuated 2,356 people.

 Rescue equipment

 During the Battle of Britain, a problem that the Seenotdienst observed among both British and German aircrew was termed Rettungskollaps (rescue collapse)—a number of rescued fliers lost consciousness and died some 20–90 minutes after being pulled from the icy water.
-Investigation into the matter was initiated, including experiments on prisoners at Dachau concentration camp which involved submersing men in extremely cold water to induce severe hypothermia.
-The human subjects were then warmed up using various methods under analysis such as being wrapped in an electrically heated sleeping bag, or being bathed in warm or hot water.
+Investigation into the matter was initiated, including experiments on prisoners at Dachau concentration camp which involved submersing men in extremely cold water to induce hypothermia.
+The human subjects were then warmed up using methods under analysis such as being wrapped in an electrically heated sleeping bag, or being bathed in warm or hot water.
 Some 80–100 prisoners died in the process.

 In October 1940 at the suggestion of Ernst Udet, yellow-painted Rettungsbojen (sea rescue buoys) were placed by the Germans in waters where air emergencies were likely.
 The highly visible buoy-type floats held emergency equipment including food, water, blankets and dry clothing enough for four men, and they attracted distressed airmen from both sides of the conflict.
 British airmen and seamen called them "Lobster Pots" for their shape.
 German and British rescue boats checked the floats from time to time, picking up any airmen they found, though enemy airmen were immediately made prisoner of war.

 The Seenotdienst carried out its own studies that determined which new rescue inventions were to be incorporated throughout the Luftwaffe.
 A bright green fluorescein dye was found to be useful to mark the area of a water landing, and all German aircraft began to carry the dye.
 Compact inflatable dinghies were developed for all combat aircraft, even single-engine fighters.